SEND & Pupil Wellbeing

 • CAMHS (Child and Adolescent Mental Health Services)

-• Specialist teaches in Specific Learning Difficulties, Sensory Processing and SEMH (Social Emotional and Mental Health)
+• Specialist teachers in Specific Learning Difficulties, Sensory Processing and SEMH (Social Emotional and Mental Health)

 • Family Workers